smart-data-models/incubated/WaterNetworkManagement/Network/doc/spec.md

 ### Network Entity Relationships

--   `hasPart` : The ID of a component of the network
+-   isComposedOf: The ID of water component of the network

     -   Attribute type: `Relationship`.
 Reference to an entity of type `Node (Reservoir, Junction, Tank)` or `Link (Pipe, Valve, Pump)`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
-    -   Mandatory
+    -   Optional

 -   `hasSubNetwork` : The ID of the sub-network, considered as a Network.

     -   Attribute type: `Relationship`.
 Reference to an entity of type `Network`
     -   Attribute metadata Properties:
         -   `{{metadata Property name}}` : {{Metadata Property Description}}
-    -   Mandatory
+    -   Optional

 **Note**: JSON Schemas are intended to capture the data type and associated constraints of the different Attributes, regardless their final representation